-Luminescence is a phenomenon where a chemical substance emits light.
+Luminescence is a phenomenon where a chemical substance emits light but without being heated.
 This can happen in two broad ways, chemiluminescence and photoluminescence.

 Chemiluminescence, as the name suggests, occurs via a chemical reaction.
 A subset of chemiluminescence is bioluminescence, in which life, through certain metabolic reactions, creates light.
 One of the best examples of this is fireflies.

-Photoluminescence is light emission caused by light, and there are two types: fluorescence and phosphorescence.
+Photoluminescence is when light causes a chemical to in turn release light.
+There are two types of photoluminescence: fluorescence and phosphorescence.
 For this article, we’re only interested in fluorescence.

-When a light source of higher energy (shorter wavelengths) encounters a chemical, called a fluorophore, the electrons in it absorb the energy from the light and get excited.
-However, excited electrons are unstable, so the electrons release the extra energy as vibrational energy (by vibrating a lot) and in the form of light energy.
-The light that is emitted has less energy than the initial light source, as some energy was given out through vibrating; therefore, the emitted light will be of a longer wavelength (with less energy).
+Fluorescence works like this.
+One would shine light with high energy (light with short wavelengths) on a chemical that can fluoresce, called a fluorophore.
+That chemical will absorb the energy in the light.
+The energy will cause the electrons in that chemical to get excited.
+Excited electrons, though, are unstable, and so the electrons release the extra energy as vibrational energy (by vibrating a lot) and in the form of light energy.
+The light that is emitted has less energy (and therefore a longer wavelength) than the initial light source, as some energy was given out through vibrating.

 Chemiluminescence: Detecting Blood

 Blood is readily visible; it is red or brown, depending on how old it is.
-Why then does one need a special technique to visualize blood?
-It isn’t particularly invisible.
-Well, blood could have been wiped away from the area, but according to forensic experts, some residue of blood may remain, in spite of the clean up, even for years.
+Why then do we need a special technique to see it?
+That’s true, but even if you wipe away blood some residue may remain, in spite of the clean up, even for years.

 There are actually several tests that help reveal blood stains, but only one of them works through luminescence.